.jpg)

 However, if something is taking too long—for example, if a transaction remains in "pending" status for an extended period—don’t try to guess what’s going on.
 Check its status first.
 You’ll also find contact information for support on the machine.
 That’s exactly what support is for.

-Many operators list their Bitcoin ATMs in the Swiss Bitcoin Automaten directory on the Rothbard.eu website.
+Many operators list their Bitcoin ATMs the Swiss Bitcoin Automaten directory on the Rothbard.eu website.

 The target audience is clear: people who want easy access to cryptocurrency, value cash, and don’t need complex trading platforms.